-If you're tempted by the promise of a cash back credit card, with the lure of getting back some of the money you've already spent.
-Who in their right mind wouldn't want that?
+If you're tempted by a cash back credit card — the lure of getting back some of the money you've already spent — who in their right mind wouldn't want that?
 Unfortunately, while cash back credit cards can be rewarding, they can also be confusing.
 And if you're not careful, they can even be costly.
 Here's what you need to know to choose and use a cash back credit card wisely.

 What is a Cash Back Credit Card?